Securities and Exchange Commission

 The compliance status and origin information reflected in the table is based solely on information made available by the RMI to its members, without independent verification by us.

 We endeavored to determine the mine or location of origin of the necessary 3TG contained in the in-scope products that we manufactured by requesting that the Suppliers provide us with a completed CMRT, through the supplier expectations contained in the Conflict Minerals Policy, through the flow-down provisions contained in the Conflict Minerals Policy and our supplier Terms and Conditions.
 Where a smelter or refiner was identified and was listed as Conformant, we also reviewed information made available by the RMI to its members.
 If the smelter or refiner was identified but was not listed as Conformant, we reviewed publicly available information, to the extent available.

 Recycled or Scrap Conflict Minerals

-In connection with our reasonable country of origin inquiry, the Suppliers identified to us 156 processors of 3TG that we determined processed 3TG in whole or in part from recycled or scrap sources for at least part of 2018, and 155 were listed as Conformant by the RMI.
-Our determination was based on information provided by the RMI to its members.
+In connection with our reasonable country of origin inquiry, the Suppliers identified to us 104 processors of 3TG that we determined processed 3TG in whole or in part from recycled or scrap sources for at least part of 2019, all of which were listed as Conformant by the RMI.
+Our determination as to recycled or scrap origin was based on information provided by the RMI to its members.

 The in-scope products that may have contained 3TG that we determined came from recycled or scrap sources also contained other 3TG, including 3TG for which we were not able to determine the origin.